This article was updated on September 4, 2024.

 You will be soon!

-Blowing Out Candles On Birthday Cake
+Blowing Out Candles On Birthday Cakes

 We'll start with something a bit lighter, just to get our feet wet.
 The birthday tradition of candles stuck in a cake at a birthday party can be traced back to Ancient Greece as an offering to general deities and goddess Artemis.